-Budgetary Process - Community Schools are statutorily required to adopt a budget by ORC 3314.032(c).
-However, unlike other public schools located in the state of Ohio, community schools are not required to follow budgetary provisions set forth in Ohio Revised Code Chapter 5705 (with the exception section 5705.391 - Five Year Forecasts), unless specifically provided for in the School's sponsorship agreement.
-The contract between the Academy and its Sponsor does not require the Academy to follow the provisions of ORC 5705; therefore, no budgetary information is presented in the basic financial statements.
+Budgetary Process - Community schools are statutorily required to adopt a budget by Ohio Revised Code 3314.032(C).
+However, unlike traditional public schools located in the State of Ohio, community schools are not required to follow the specific budgetary process and limits set forth in the Ohio Revised Code Chapter 5705, unless specifically provided in the contract between the Academy and its Sponsor.
+The contract between the Academy and its Sponsor does not require the Academy to follow the provisions Ohio Revised Code Chapter 5705; therefore, no budgetary information is presented in the basic financial statements.

 Cash and Cash Equivalents - Cash received by the Academy is reflected as "Cash and Cash Equivalents" on the Statement of Net Position.
-The Academy did not have any investments during the period ended June 30, 2018.
+The Academy did not have any investments during the period ended June 30, 2022.